Barber paradox: History

 This paradox is often incorrectly attributed to Bertrand Russell (e.g., by Martin Gardner in Aha!).
 It was suggested to Russell as an alternative form of Russell's paradox, which Russell had devised to show that set theory as it was used by Georg Cantor and Gottlob Frege contained contradictions.
 However, Russell denied that the Barber's paradox was an instance of his own:

 This point is elaborated further under Applied versions of Russell's paradox.

 In first-order logic

 This sentence says that a barber x exists.
 Its truth value is false, as the existential clause is unsatisfiable (a contradiction) because of the universal quantifier $(\forall)$.
 The universally quantified y will include every single element in the domain, including our infamous barber x.
 So when the value x is assigned to y, the sentence in the universal quantifier can be rewritten to $\text{shaves}(x,x)\iff \neg \text{shaves}(x,x)$, which is an instance of the contradiction $a \iff \neg a$.
-Since the sentence is false for that particular value, the entire universal clause is false.
+Since the sentence is false for the biconditional, the entire universal clause is false.
 Since the existential clause is a conjunction with one operand that is false, the entire sentence is false.
 Another way to show this is to negate the entire sentence and arrive at a tautology.
-Nobody is a barber, so there is no solution to the paradox.
+Nobody is such a barber, so there is no solution to the paradox.